Kashmir papier-mâché: Manufacturing process

 The art object is then dried and given a varnish coat made of amber locally called kahruba or copal (sandirus) in a solution of methyl spirit.
 It is then sun dried.
 Following this process of drying the surface of the art object is cleaned thoroughly with a wet cloth.
 Then the surface of the artwork is again treated with a coat of silver and gold foils and then designs are created over the surface followed by a smoothing of the surface using gemstones such as jade (yashm).
 Then the art piece is again sun-dried and made ready for painting.
 Distemper colours made with pigments and glue are used to paint the artwork with various designs.
 The brushes used for the painting are made of hair of goat, cat or donkey.
 The practice was to use "craft mineral, organic and vegetable colours."

 Challenges

-With new technologies and manufacturing techniques, the art of paper papier-mâché is slowly dying.
+With new technologies and manufacturing techniques, the art of paper papier-mâché is becoming less common.
 The economic viability of the art, has taken a hit due to machine carving and artisans preferring other jobs.
 The art and its products most cater to the premier luxury sector with the price range on the upper side.
-Lower quality, cheaper machine products have given a tough challenge to the sector, with artisans struggling to keep the sector going.
+Lower quality, cheaper machine products have challenged the sector, with artisans struggling to keep the sector going.